NinetiesPaul/python-tasks-api/readme.md

 The main tech behind it is Python's Flask framework, to showcase it's cleanliness and simplicity while maintaning a robust architecture.
 I'm also using some others libraries.
 For storaging, i'm using MySQL relational database

+## Environment setup
+To run this application you must have installed on your environment:

+* `Python` - For the main application
+* `MySQL` - For storaging and accessing data

 ## Installation and Configuration
-Having Python 3.7 or greater installed on your machine, run the following commands:
+Once all required software is up and running, execute the following commands:

 ```
 py -3 -m venv venv